calmiLovesAI/TensorFlow2.0_Image_Classification/README.md

 # TensorFlow2.0-MNIST
-The implementation of LeNet-5 with Tensorflow_2.0
+The classification of images from MNIST datasets with TensorFlow_2.0